matkoch/resharper-cognitivecomplexity/README.md

 :warning: Changing the value might require focusing another input to apply it.
 This is currently a bug on Rider side.

 Depending on your individual preferences, you can disable for instance the _simple enough_ interval, by changing it's percentage threshold to the same as _mildly complex_.
+Setting _simple enough_ to a value of 0 would remove the simple gray diamond.